President and CEO, Ilitch Holdings, Inc.

 As president and chief executive officer of Ilitch Holdings, Inc., Christopher Ilitch leads the Ilitch companies, spanning some of the world's best-known brands in food, sports and entertainment, and real estate development.
 Together, these businesses employ thousands of people, positively transform communities through entrepreneurship and philanthropy, and create unforgettable moments that bring individuals, families, and fans together.

-Over his 34-year career, Chris has remained steadfast in his vision that all Ilitch companies have a powerful capacity to improve lives.
+Over his 34-year career, Christopher has remained steadfast in his vision that all Ilitch companies have a powerful capacity to improve lives.
 “We're proud to create opportunities for people across the globe through meaningful careers, small business ownership, community-minded development, and products and services that bring people joy.”

-True to Mike and Marian Ilitch's entrepreneurial spirit that serves as the foundation of the organization, Chris leads with a focus on planning, innovation, and the pursuit of new opportunities.
+True to Mike and Marian Ilitch's entrepreneurial spirit that serves as the foundation of the organization, Christopher leads with a focus on planning, innovation, and the pursuit of new opportunities.
 This approach has resulted in the companies' revenue nearly quadrupling since he became CEO in 2004, outperforming the S&P 500 over the same time.

 Ilitch Holdings, Inc.